aditya-bhaumik/Pathsphere/README.md

   - Modern and intuitive design for easy navigation.
   - Responsive layout to ensure accessibility on all devices.

+- **📚Collaborative Resource Library**:
+  - Platform for educational and career resources.
+  - Supports individual learning and community sharing.

+- **📝Dynamic Blog Platform**:
+  - Enables easy creation, display, and categorization of posts.
+  - Features responsive design, commenting, and filtering for a better user experience.

 ## 🚀 Future Enhancements 🚀

 PathSphere can be significantly improved with additional front-end features.
 Here are some ideas to enhance the site using only HTML, CSS, and JavaScript: